moveit/moveit2_tutorials/doc/how_to_guides/isaac_panda/isaac_panda_tutorial.rst

   xhost +local:docker

-1. Perform a shallow clone of the MoveIt2 Tutorials repo.
+3. Perform a shallow clone of the MoveIt2 Tutorials repo.

 .. code-block:: bash

   git clone https://github.com/ros-planning/moveit2_tutorials.git -b humble --depth 1

-1. Cd into the path you cloned the tutorials and then switch to the following directory.
+4. Go to the folder in which you cloned the tutorials and then switch to the following directory.

 .. code-block:: bash